dmpop/pellicola/README.md

 ## Requirements

 * A web server with PHP5 or higher (Tested with Apache and lighttpd)
-* PHP libraries: GD, EXIF, IMAGICK
+* PHP libraries: gd, exif, imagick
 * Git (optional)

 ## Installation and usage